Surname inflection: Legislation regulating the registration of surnames

 Registration of surnames upon marriage in the Czech matrik is subject to regulation according to § 69 and § 69a of Act No. 301/2000 Coll. (version 28)., about registers, name and surname.
-According to it, the surnames of married people who change their surnames after marriage are formed on the basis of the Czech dictionary, but on the basis of the application, the uninflected surname is entered without any other conditions.
+According to it, the surnames of married people who change their surnames after marriage are formed on the basis of the Czech dictionary.
+On the basis of the application, the uninflected surname is entered without any other conditions.
 The names of offspring born out of marriage are formed on the basis of an agreement on the surnames of spouses and children without further specification.
-In 2000, the easing of the requirement to change surnames was also enforced into law thanks to foreign women who complained to the Czech Helsinki Committee for Human Rights in 2000.
+After foreign women who complained to the Czech Helsinki Committee for Human Rights in 2000, the requirement to change surnames was eased.

 Practice of surname legal regulation

 The registered surname entered in the register is taken over in an unchanged form in other official documents (including citizen's card) and registers.
 In all cases, however, it is written only in the basic form.
 No other principles for the declension or use of names are recorded in registers and documents and are not regulated by law.
 The Czech legal system does not regulate the form or use of the names of women who are not Czech citizens.
-If a woman with a foreign nationality is issued a document by the Czech authorities, e.g. a permanent residence permit, the name and surname are given in their original form without inflection, only if necessary transliterated into Latin.
+If a woman with a foreign nationality is issued a document by the Czech authorities, e.g. a permanent residence permit, the name and surname are given in their original form without inflection and, if necessary, transliterated into Latin.

 A specific problem is the names and surnames used by transsexual and intersexual people.
 Pursuant to § 72 paragraph 5 of the Registry Act No. 301/2000 Coll. the registry office will allow, based on the request of the natural person and the confirmation of the health service provider, the change of the name, or names, and surname to a neutral name and surname, if treatment for gender reassignment has been started.
 However, the criterion for recognition of gender-neutral surnames is usually their gender non-specificity.
-The assessment is related to a very narrow concept of gender neutral According to Jana Valdrová, the task of linguists is to reevaluate the criteria for determining the gender neutrality of surnames in favor of expanding the choices of surname bearers.
+According to Jana Valdrová, the task of linguists is to reevaluate the criteria for determining the gender neutrality of surnames in favor of expanding the choices of surname bearers.
 The only handbook used by the authorities comes from Miloslava Knappová, whom Jana Valdrová evaluates by saying that she "has been performing forensic expert work since the days of deep socialism".
-This guide recognizes as both gender surnames:
+This guide recognizes the following as gender-neutral surnames: